 A summative evaluation is conducted on each student during the sixth and final semester of the program to verify that each student is prepared to enter clinical practice.

 All accepted candidates are required to meet the PA program’s technical standards (physical and psychological competencies of performance) prior to entering the program and throughout training.
 Upon acceptance, students will be required to submit and maintain evidence of current health status and immunizations.
 Students are also required to maintain university-approved health care insurance coverage while enrolled in the program.
 Specific details outlining these technical standards are located at usc.edu/pa.

 The Primary Care Physician Assistant Program at USC is a full-time program.
 Students are strongly discouraged to accept or continue outside employment while enrolled in the program.
 Students are not permitted to work for the program.

 All USC Physician Assistant students are required to pass a background check prior to admission to the Master of Physician Assistant Practice (MPAP) Program.

 All students in the Master of Physician Assistant Practice degree program must meet course and grade point average requirements.
-All course requirements must be completed with a grade of “B” or better.
+All students must complete each semester with a cumulative grade point average of 3.0 or greater.
+Failure to achieve a 3.0 cumulative grade point average will result in automatic academic probation and a subsequent semester below a 3.0 cumulative grade point average will result in academic dismissal.
 The degree will not be conferred until the student has successfully completed all degree requirements.
 Students are subject to the degree requirements in the catalogue current for the semester of their admission into the program.

 Physician assistant students are enrolled in a standard curriculum during their 33 months in the program.
 The following courses must be successfully completed in order to earn the Master of Physician Assistant Practice degree.
 Only physician assistant students may enroll in these courses.
 Departmental clearance is required to enroll.